blabla1337/skf-flask/skf/markdown/knowledge_base/131-knowledge_base--HTTP_headers_added_by_a_frontend--.md

 ## Description:

-Use this kind of HTTP headers such as a bearer token only if you have authenticated the server sending the header to your application.
+There are some kind of headers that uses tokens such as Bearer or JWT which are signed or calculated using a key, by the server that creates it.

 ## Solution:

-Verify that HTTP headers added by a trusted proxy or SSO devices, such as a bearer token, are authenticated by the application.
+Verify the integrity and authenticity of the HTTP headers added by a trusted proxy or SSO devices by checking the digital signature or by recalculating the hash or integrity method using a private key or passphrase.